Taking a Break From Writing

 –I have wanted to start my own business for a long time.
 I started working with a business coach last year using her system.
 It’s time for me to renew her licensing agreement.
 It costs me $300 a year to use her materials, which would be fine if I were using them, but I haven’t been.
 I’m thinking about giving myself three months and if I haven’t got enough clients to cover the cost, I’m going to let it go.

 –Finally, I just booked a trip to Colorado at the end of March for my girlfriend’s birthday.
-My daughter is really excited because she has had the chance to meet some of her, “new cousins,” that are right around her age and they live just outside Denver.
-She’s excited about getting to camp-out in the living room with tents and all.
-I’m pretty excited about being able to see Colorado with all its green-glory.
+My daughter is excited because she has had the chance to meet some of her, “new cousins,” that are right around her age and they live just outside Denver.
+She’s excited about getting to camp out in the living room with tents and all.
+I’m pretty excited about being able to see Colorado with all its green glory.
 I haven’t been there since the circus started and I’m interested to see what that looks like.

 –I have heard some writers say, “I didn’t choose writing, writing chose me.”

 Often when I feel burned out on writing, I’ll take a long break from it and let life happen.
-Then I come back I feel a little more refreshed.
+When I come back I feel a little more refreshed.
 Writing seems more interesting then.
-I just hope my readers remember who am; which is one other reason I write, so that people can remember me when I’m gone.
+I just hope my readers remember who am; which is one other reason I write so that people can remember me when I’m gone.

 I look forward to writing to you more this year.
 Have a great day.